-Born in Nottingham on July 1st, 1849, he is found in 1866 in the Nottingham Exchange CC and the following year played with Trinity United CC.
-For the three successive summers he was given a trial in the Nottinghamshire Colts XXII, making the highest score for his side on his final appearance in 1870.
+Born in Nottingham on 1 July 1849 - his name was registered as John Burrows - at 17 he was playing for Nottingham Exchange CC and the following year with Trinity United CC.
+For three successive summers he was given a trial in the Nottinghamshire Colts XXII, making the highest score for this side on his final appearance in 1870.

-The Nottinghamshire Committee acknowledge this success by selecting him for the Nottinghamshire team to meet Yorkshire at Trent Bridge on June 23rd, 24th and 25h of that year, this being his first-class debut.
-A further selection for XVI Colts of England v U.N.E.E. at Dewsbury also in 170, led to his inclusion in the latter XI for several matches, though in 1871 he switched his allegiance to the A.E.E, in whose ranks he regularly appeared until its demise.
-Apart from his career in county cricket and with the A.E.E, his professional engagements were, it is believed, as follows: 1868 – Dewsbury; 1869 - Oxford University and Sale; 1870 – Perth with Lord Kinnaird; 1871 – Oxford University; 1872-73 – Cambridge University; 1874 – Cardiff Castle with Lord Bute; 1875 – Leek CC; 1879-87 – Oxford University.
+The Nottinghamshire Committee acknowledge this success by selecting him for the Nottinghamshire team to meet Yorkshire at Trent Bridge in June of that year, this being his First-Class debut.
+Selection for XVI Colts of England v the United England Eleven (UNEE) at Dewsbury, also in 1870, led to his inclusion in the latter XI for several matches, though in 1871 he switched his allegiance to the All England Eleven (AEE), in whose ranks he regularly appeared until its demise.

 In 1873, he completely fell away and only his brilliant fielding kept him in the XI, so poor was his form that he was entirely absent from the Nottinghamshire side in 1874.

-After retiring from first-class matches he was unsuccessful in various financial enterprises, and in 1893 he faced a criminal charge.
-Happily he was acquitted, but soon afterwards he suffered a paralytic stroke and was removed to Nottingham General Hospital, where he died on March 11th 1894.
+After retiring from first-class matches he was unsuccessful in various financial enterprises and in 1893 he faced a criminal charge.
+Happily he was acquitted, but soon afterwards he suffered a paralytic stroke and was removed to Nottingham General Hospital, where he died on 11 March 1894.

-His father was William Selby, who played with the Nottingham Old Club and John Selby married a daughter for the former Nottinghamshire wicket-keeper, John Hogg.
+His father was William Selby, who played with the Nottingham Old Club and John Selby married a daughter of the former Nottinghamshire wicket-keeper, John Hogg.